Grandparents Raising Grandchildren program works to stay connected with vulnerable families

 The work OLHSA does can make a big difference in a family’s life.
 I know this because I’ve experienced that help firsthand.
 When I was pregnant with my second child and my husband was out of work, OLHSA came to our rescue.
 They provided a free Head Start program for our oldest child and helped me with referrals and resources for my family.
 This made me want to volunteer here, which I did for three years.
 In 2005, I started my career at OLHSA.
 Being familiar with this organization on a personal level and knowing all of the good things we do for our families is why I’m passionate about what I do.

 Lisa Grodsky is the program operations manager at Oakland Livingston Human Service Agency (OLHSA)where she runs the Grandparents Raising Grandchildren program.
-This entry is part of our Nonprofit Journal Project, an initiative inviting nonprofit leaders across Metro Detroit to contribute their thoughts via journal entries on how major social disruptors today are affecting their work--and how they are responding.
+This entry is part of our Nonprofit Journal Project, an initiative inviting nonprofit leaders across Metro Detroit to contribute their thoughts via journal entries on how COVID-19, a heightened awareness of racial injustice and inequality, issues of climate change and more are affecting their work--and how they are responding.
 This series is made possible with the generous support of our partners, the Michigan Nonprofit Association and Co.act Detroit.